Greg-Boggs/gregboggs.com/content/blog/2010-10-07-wordpress-user-generated-content.md

 ---
 An amazing start-up that I provide consulting for recently used WordPress to build user-generated [consumer complaints][1] feature.
 The idea behind ConsumerBell is to empower consumers by grouping their complaints together and giving them leverage.
 For ConsumerBell to work, they need complaints!
 So, they built a beautiful feature for users to submit and publish their complaints.

 There are several ways to publish moderated user-generated content in WordPress.
-ConsumerBell built a custom plugin, but I&#8217;ve found some other interesting ways to solve the problem of generating user created content **without programming**.
+ConsumerBell built a custom plugin, but I've found some other interesting ways to solve the problem of generating user created content **without programming**.
 For example, WordPress includes comments which can be used to create simple content.
-However, comments have many drawbacks because a comment doesn&#8217;t create a new post inside WordPress.
+However, comments have many drawbacks because a comment doesn't create a new post inside WordPress.
 So, all your user content is confined to a single page of your site.
-After some digging I&#8217;ve turned up several other methods to generate moderated content.
+After some digging I've turned up several other methods to generate moderated content.

 The three methods I found were using: